milon/system-design/source/system-components/relational-database.md

 -   Foreign Key: A field in one table that refers to the primary key of another table
 -   Index: A data structure that speeds up query performance by providing quick access to data in a table
 -   Transaction: A sequence of operations that are treated as a single unit of work that must be completed as a whole or rolled back as a whole in case of failure
--   [[ACID]]: A set of properties that guarantee reliable processing of database transactions (Atomicity, Consistency, Isolation, Durability)
+-   [ACID](/glossary/acid): A set of properties that guarantee reliable processing of database transactions (Atomicity, Consistency, Isolation, Durability)

 ### Common Relational Database Management Systems (RDBMS):